wasm3/wasm3/README.md

 The structure that emerged I named a "meta machine" since it mirrors the execution of compiled code much more closely than the switch-based virtual machine.

 I set out with a goal of approximating Lua's performance.
-But this interperter appears to beat Lua by 3X and more on basic benchmarks -- whatever they're worth!
+But this interpreter appears to beat Lua by 3X and more on basic benchmarks -- whatever they're worth!

 ### How it works